ebingrav/avwiki/Category:Bladedancers.md

 support or utility spells.
 They can take the role of tank or hitter with equal ease, drifting between the two as they need, more than competent in both positions, though not the best at either.
-Most similar in game-play to [Rogues](:Category:Rogues "wikilink"), they are a versatile class with plenty of different options and a solid set of things to do in any group.
+Most similar in game-play to [Rogues](:Category:Rogues.md "wikilink"), they are a versatile class with plenty of different options and a solid set of things to do in any group.
 With their [Stances](Stance "wikilink"), and high number of hits, Bladedancers can also resemble armed monks to some degree - [Dexterity](Dexterity "wikilink") being a prime stat and mana being acquired easily but with little or no focus on it (aside from [Bladetrance](Bladetrance "wikilink") at lord).
-In some ways, Bladedancers could be seen to take the place of the old [Martial Artists](:Category:Martial_Artists "wikilink"), but with more emphasis on combat and less on spell casting.
+In some ways, Bladedancers could be seen to take the place of the old [Martial Artists](:Category:Martial_Artists.md "wikilink"), but with more emphasis on combat and less on spell casting.

 ## Bladedancer Creation

-At level 50, [Rogues](:Category:Rogues "wikilink") who meet the following requirements may become Bladedancers;
+At level 50, [Rogues](:Category:Rogues.md "wikilink") who meet the following requirements may become Bladedancers;

 -   Female - No male characters may become Bladedancers, nor neuter.